 Baby’s feet can get entangled on different parts of the baby walker which could passively result in abrasion and bruises and even broken bones if the walker gets to move while the baby’s feet are caught.

 Worst possible accidents occur when there is a staircase near the Walker.
 Baby walkers are speedy and often tumble down the steps resulting in Skull injuries.

 Baby walkers are dangerous as they give extra height, extra speed and access to harmful substances like household stuff, e.g., detergents, pesticides, shampoo and other cosmetics, certain medicines, perfume, cleaners.
 These should be previously kept at safe distances if not at higher racks.
 If left unnoticed, accidents can happen at any moment and with the speed of 1 meter/Sec, it is tough to stop the walker before the accident.

 The baby’s legs are not strengthened fully with the Walker, and the legs do not fall straight in this case.
 Tiptoe based walking style of baby walker does not strengthen the lower leg muscles which are important to learn walking.
 Only upper leg muscles are strengthened, and hips and knees tend to bend.
 Wrong muscle development causes impaired walking pattern and may be difficult to rectify even after moving out of the walker.

 Parents need to encourage their babies to walk by helping and holding the hands of kiddos.
 Stand in front of them, hold their hands and move towards yourself softly.

-Buy him/her a play center and similar stuff that he can hold onto and push.
+Buy the child a play center and similar stuff that it can hold onto and push.
 Quality materials and toys must be brought which have a broad base and no sharp edges.

-Massaging the baby can start necessary stimulation, which helps in moving limbs and walk.
+Massaging the baby can start the necessary stimulation, which helps in moving limbs and easy to walk.